buhrmi/buhrmi/README.md

 I'm buhrmi, freelancing web developer specializing in Svelte and Ruby on Rails.
 The image above is Da Nang, Vietnam, where I currently live.
 It's awesome here and you should come.

-Here's a bunch of open source stuff:
+Here's a bunch of open source stuff I've created:

 - **[ActiveState](https://github.com/buhrmi/activestate)**<br>
   ActiveState augments your ActionCable Channels with superpowers to update Svelte 5 state in real-time.